 In fact, there have been many statutes implement over the past several months in efforts to minimize the spread of arrest information (see what your state’s guidelines are here).
 These statutes include, not paying for a mugshot removal.
 Consequently enough, these website owners are now NOT removing anything (not what the state expected).
 Moreover, the law set in place made it illegal to charge for removals, not to post.
-However, if your case has been dismissed or expunged many sites will comply with your request and remove the misleading information.
+However, if your case has been dismissed or expunged many sites will comply with your request and remove the negative information.

 How do you find everything that is out there?

 First, start with a Google search for all variations on your name to uncover your mugshots.

 John Smith OR John D. Smith OR John Doe Smith